manatlan/reqman/docs/command.md

 ```

 will run the file, with `prod` switch, and open the html output in the default browser ...
+(if the file is runned with others files or with options/switch ... reqman will use options/switchs from commandline)

 Very handy, to avoid to go in console while coding your test ;-)